LynWorth/Cliffs-and-Cauldrons-Blog/README.md

 # Cliffs and Cauldrons

-This project is a blog platform inspired by Cornish witchcraft and pagan spirituality, offering a rich collection of blog posts that explore all things spiritual, witchy, and pagan themed.
+This project is a blog platform inspired by Cornish Witchcraft and Pagan spirituality, offering a rich collection of blog posts that explore all things of a spiritual, witchy, and pagan theme.
 Visitors are welcome to freely browse through the site, choose which blog posts they'd like to read and then they are able to delve into various aspects of these traditions.

 In addition to the blog, the platform also features an "Events" page, where users can explore details about upcoming spiritual gatherings, workshops, and other related upcoming events in the area.

 Registered users can enhance their experience further by contributing to the community through the comments section on each blog post, fostering discussion and connection.

-The blog also features a 'contact me' form for anyone who wishes to collaborate with the page, for instance they may want to offer some ideas for blog content or they might have an event they'd like the site to advertise for them.
+The blog also features a 'contact me' form for anyone who wishes to collaborate with the page, for instance, they may want to offer some ideas for blog content or they might have an event they'd like the site to advertise for them.

 ##  UX Design
-## Wireframes
+### Wireframes

 #### Wireframe Design for desktop